A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

-Part \ref{Part-II} of this paper is subdivided into two sections.
-In Section \ref{Classical Quinn}, we give full details of the construction of Quinn's finite total homotopy TQFT.
-Before that, in Section \ref{Sec:prelim Quinn}, which is considerably more technical, we formulate the required homotopy theoretical setting supporting its construction.
-In particular, we introduce one of the main technical tools used in this paper, which is the idea of a \emph{fibrant span}, $(p,M,p')\colon B \to B'$, of homotopy finite spaces, meaning that we have a diagram of homotopy finite spaces, and, crucially, the induced map, $\big \langle p,p'\big \rangle\colon M \to B\times B'$, is required to be a fibration\footnote{In this paper ``fibration'' means Hurewicz fibration.}.
+Chapter \ref{Quinn-rend} of this paper is subdivided into two sections.
+In Section \ref{Classical Quinn}, we show the construction of Quinn's finite total homotopy TQFT.
+Prior to that, in Section \ref{Sec:prelim Quinn}, which is considerably more technical, we formulate the necessary homotopy-theoretical setting underpinning the construction of the TQFT.
+In particular, we introduce one of the main technical tools used in this paper, which is the idea of a \emph{fibrant span}, $(p,M,p')\colon B \to B'$, of homotopy finite spaces, meaning that we have a diagram of homotopy finite spaces, and, crucially, the induced map, $\big \langle p,p'\big \rangle\colon M \to B\times B'$, is a Hurewicz fibration.

 These fibrant spans of homotopy finite spaces can be composed by performing the obvious pullback.
-Moreover, we have a category, $\HFb$, whose objects are homotopy finite spaces, and morphisms are fibred homotopy classes of fibrant spans connecting them\footnote{A `dual' category of cofibrant cospans is treated in \cite{Torzewska}.}.
-The identity on a homotopy finite space, $B$, in $\HFb$, is given by the fibred homotopy class of the fibrant span of homotopy finite spaces, $(s_B,B,t_B)\colon B \to B$, obtained from the path-space fibration, that is, Here $B^I$ is the space of all maps from the unit interval, $I$ to $B$, where $I=[0,1]$, and $s_B(\gamma)=\gamma(0)$ and $t_B(\gamma)=\gamma(1)$.
+Moreover, we have a category, $\HFb$, whose objects are homotopy finite spaces, and morphisms are fibred homotopy classes of fibrant spans connecting them\footnote{A `dual' category of cofibrant cospans is treated in \cite{Torzewska,Torzewska-HomCobs}.}.
+The identity on a homotopy finite space, $B$, in $\HFb$, is given by the fibred homotopy class of the fibrant span of homotopy finite spaces, $(s_B,B,t_B)\colon B \to B$, obtained from the path-space fibration, that is, Here $B^I$ is the space of all maps from the unit interval, $I=[0,1]$, to $B$, and $s_B(\gamma)=\gamma(0)$ and $t_B(\gamma)=\gamma(1)$.

-A crucial step for the construction of Quinn's finite total homotopy TQFT is a family of functors, $\FRp{s}\colon \HFb\to \Vect$, (working now over $\C$), sending each homotopy finite space, $B$, to the free vector space, $\C(\pi_0(B))$, over the set $\pi_0(B)$, and, given a fibrant span, $(p,M,p')\colon B \to B'$, the matrix elements of the linear map, $\FRp{s}\big ( (p,M,p')\big) \colon \FRp{s}(B) \to \FRp{s}(B')$, are given by the equation
+A crucial step for the construction of Quinn's finite total homotopy TQFT is a family of functors, $\FRp{s}\colon \HFb\to \Vect$, (working now over $\C$), sending each homotopy finite space, $B$, to the free vector space, $\C(\pi_0(B))$, over the set $\pi_0(B)$, and, given a fibrant span, $(p,M,p')\colon B \to B'$, the matrix elements of the linear map, $\FRp{s} (p,M,p')\colon \FRp{s}(B) \to \FRp{s}(B')$, are given by the equation